fommil/luddcam/INSTALL.md

 To run on your local dev machine, prefer to use your system installed version of pygame and opencv.
 Then use the above command to install pygame_menu.
 This sucks, I'd rather have a reproducible build environment, but it turns out that pipenv doesn't really work on the pi.
 You should be able to use pyenv to isolate everything if you really want to but you'll still be pulling in mystery meat binaries.
 Let's just hope there are no major mismatches in versions: I've at least tried to stick to only things that are available on the rpi.

-To get access to ZWO usb devices you may need to add the following udev rules
+To get access to ZWO usb devices you may need to add the following udev rules (note that something similar is already in place if you every installed `indi-asi`, a dependency of `kstars`)

+# FIXME just reuse the same files that indi-asi is using

 ```
 sudo tee /etc/udev/rules.d/99-zwo.rules > /dev/null <<'EOF'